Coevolutionary Continuous Discrete Diffusion: Make Your Diffusion Language Model a Latent Reasoner: Related Work

 In contrast, EDMs perform diffusion in a continuous embedding space.
 EDM research focused on controllable generation~\citep{diffusionlm} and sequence-to-sequence tasks~\citep{categorical,tess, diffuseq}, with Plaid~\citep{plaid} later establishing empirical scaling laws that significantly narrowed the efficiency gap with autoregressive models.
 The framework was further extended by DoT-Plaid~\citep{dot-sedd}, which generalized chain-of-thought reasoning to EDMs, leveraging iterative latent refinement for improved coherence and mathematical reasoning.
 There are also a few continuous diffusion models operating on the logit space~\cite{ssdlm, duo}.

 Some previous work have noticed the potential of multimodal generation integrating continuous and discrete diffusion, with applications to text-image joint generation~\citep{diffuseeverything} and protein sequence-structure co-design~\citep{multiflow}.
 DUO~\citep{duo} tries to connect two types of diffusion models via marginal matching, and apply distillation tricks for continuous diffusion to discrete text diffusion.
-In comparison, our work generalize their results and provide systematic analysis on expressiveness and trainability, while practically combine continuous and discrete models to benefit each other.
+In the context of diffusion language models, Diffuseq-v2~\citep{gong2023diffuseq} also tries to bridge continuous and discrete generation process by introducing a soft absorbing state.
+In comparison, our work generalize these results, propose a more principled method for joint continuous-discrete modeling, and provide systematic analysis on expressiveness and trainability.
+We also practically showcase that combining continuous and discrete models to benefit each other, and the powerful latent reasoning could significantly improve the expressivity and performance in complex reasoning tasks such as Sudoku.

 \paragraph{Representation learning for diffusion models.} Recent advances in representation-enhanced diffusion model training show that high-quality representations from pretrained models could benefit the training efficiency and sampling quality of diffusion models through flexible ways~\citep{rcg, georcg, repa, reed, redi}.
 In particular, RCG~\citep{rcg} and GeoRCG~\citep{georcg} adopt two-stage generation processes where a representation generator first samples high-level features which serve as the conditions for the second-stage image or molecule generation.
 In contrast, REPA~\citep{repa} is a training-time technique that aligns the internal features of diffusion models with external pretrained representations, thereby accelerating the training procedure.
 REED~\citep{reed} unifies RCG and REPA from a theoretical perspective, and generalizes these methods by leveraging multi-modal representations and improved training curriculum.
 Furthermore, ReDi~\citep{redi} demonstrates that generating images and their representations at the same time also boosts generation quality of diffusion models.